Genaker/TerraformMagentoCloud/README.md

-# Infrastructure code for Magento 2 Cloud Archetecture on AWS
+# Infrastructure as a code for Magento 2 Cloud Archetecture on AWS

 This reposetory contains Magento 2 Cloud Terraform infrastructure as a code for AWS Public Cloud